tennierp/huffman-trees/README.md

 https://github.com/tennierp/huffman-trees

 ## Collaboration & Sources
-Dr. Ali A. Kooshesh provided the foundational building blocks (Scanner, BinSearchTree, PriorityQueue, Utils) and scripts to run the project on blue.
+Dr. Ali A. Kooshesh provided the foundational building blocks (Scanner, BinSearchTree, PriorityQueue, and Utils) and scripts to run the project on blue.

 ## Implementation Details
 This project is a fully functional Huffman Tree.
-It will take any ‘.txt’ file as an input and parse it into four separate files: `.tokens`, `.freq`, `.hdr`, and `.code`.
+It takes any `.txt` file as input and parses it into four separate files: `.tokens`, `.freq`, `.hdr`, and `.code`.

-The program reads in the input text and separates it into lowercase tokens.
-Tokens include only the letters and necessary apostrophes, and each token is written on its own line in the `.tokens` file.
-Each inque word is inserted into a Binary Search tree that uses a frequency to track how many times each word appears in the `.txt` file.
-The frequencies are then written into the `.freq` file, and sorted by a descending frequency.
+The program reads the input text and separates it into lowercase tokens.
+Tokens include only characters and the necessary apostrophes, and each token is written on its own line in the `.tokens` file.
+Each unique word is inserted into a Binary Search Tree that tracks how many times each word appears in the input text.
+The frequencies are then written to the `.freq` file and sorted by descending frequency.
 If two words have the same frequency, they are ordered alphabetically.
-Each line in this file shows the frequency followed by the word (it is also right-aligned with width 10).
-Once all word counts are gathered, a Huffman tree is built using a priority queue.
-Each leaf node represents a word and its own frequency.
-The Huffman tree uses an algorithm to assign `0` and `1` bits to specific nodes to Encode the provided `.txt` file given.
+Each line in this file shows the frequency followed by the word (right-aligned with width 10).
+Once all the word counts are found, a Huffman Tree is built using a priority queue.
+The `.hdr` file is generated using an algorithm from the Huffman Tree built, listing each word followed by its binary code.
+The `.code` file contains the full encoded bits for the text, made with `0` and `1` bits.
+The program uses the error types defined in `utils.hpp` for file handling.

 ## Testing & Status